swiftlang/swift-evolution/proposals/0409-access-level-on-imports.md

 import ADependency
 ```

-The future language change will likely break source compatibility for libraries.
+The future language change will likely require source changes in code that adopts the new language mode.
+It will not break source compatibility for code that remains on current language modes.
 A migration tool could automatically insert the `public` modifier where required.
 Where the tool is unavailable, a simple script can insert a `public` modifier in front of all imports to preserve the Swift 5 behavior.